class-act-org/class-act-org.github.io/docs/candidate/introduction.md

-# Introduction: Flipping the Interview as an Interviewer
+# Introduction: Flipping the Interview as an Stakeholder

 In traditional technical interviews, the emphasis is often placed on a candidate’s ability to solve coding challenges or answer hypothetical questions quickly.
 While this approach can test certain skills, it doesn’t always reveal how candidates will perform in real-world, day-to-day situations—particularly when it comes to solving actual business problems.